yhaooo11/EasyQueue/README.md

 ## How it was made

-Easy queue was made using Express, React, MongoDB, and Bootstrap.
+Easy queue was made using Express, SocketIO, React, MongoDB, and Bootstrap.
 It is hosted on Heroku.